gtech-mulearn/Top-100-Coders/profile/mahavedhasjith@mulearn.md

 #### Career Plan: `required field`

-- Kerala is God's own Country.
-This Paradise has all required facilities and has the the Potential to grow further in terms of Technology and other fields.
+- In the immediate term, I am planning to build a Video Editing Software and distribute it Commercially and for Free.
-- I would like to actively contribute to the Technology realm.
+- In the long term, would like to actively contribute to the Technology realm.
 My aim is to help build a better, safer Web.

 #### Thoughts on Kerala's Tech Ecosystem: `required field`